What is Better to Buy an Old House or New Construction?

 1. New houses better fit today’s lifestyle

 Counter: That’s all well and good, but all that functionality and luxury come at a hefty mark-up.
-Indeed, the current gap between the more expensive median price of newly built homes and that of resales has exceeded $70,000 over the last six years, according to the Commerce Department and the National Association of Realtors.
-That’s the biggest spread since these two organizations began jointly tracking these figures in 1968, when the gap was only $49,000.
+Indeed, the current gap between the higher median price of newly built homes and that of resales has exceeded $70,000 over the last six years, according to the Commerce Department and the National Association of Realtors.
+That’s the biggest spread since these two organizations began jointly tracking these figures in 1968 when the gap was only $49,000.

-Our choice: If the new-construction house truly represents the amenities you want in a home, the $70,000 price tag isn’t nearly as outrageous as it sounds.
-To reconfigure an existing home to the way you like it — knocking out walls, remodeling the kitchen, updating the bathroom, etc. — could reach $70,000 plus in a flash.
+Our choice: If the new-construction house represents the amenities you want in a home, the $70,000 price tag isn’t nearly as outrageous as it sounds.
+To reconfigure an existing home to the way you like it -- knocking out walls, remodeling the kitchen, updating the bathroom, etc. -- could reach $70,000 plus in a flash.
 If the new house has everything you want, buy it!

 2. Nothing can compete with that new-home smell

 Counter: While newness can prove irresistible, it comes at a costly premium.
 Like cars, once driven off the lot, a new home sold even a few months later is considered a resale.
-To our point, were you to buy one of the builder’s first homes in a development, then try to sell it just a few short months later, you might find it harder to sell, because new buyers will prefer the newer homes in the later model phases.
-A 2014 new home has more sizzle than the same 2013 model.
+To our point, were you to buy one of the builder’s first homes in a development, then try to sell it just a few short months later, you might find it harder to sell because new buyers will prefer the newer homes in the later model phases.

 Our choice: New smell is overrated.
 Paying a premium for functionality makes a lot of sense, but far less sense because you have a case of the cooties.
 Lately, homebuyers seem to agree.
 Since 2000, new-home sales are tracking at about 65 to 70 percent of their annual average.

 3. With new homes, there are no remodeling costs